Published on Feb 22nd, 2017

-SportsCenter on ESPN topped the month of January 2017 among all TV shows, with over 87M Total Actions across Facebook, Instagram, Twitter and YouTube.
+SportsCenter on ESPN topped the month of January 2017 among all TV shows, with over 87M Total Actions across Facebook, Instagram, and Twitter.
 Comparably, that was more than triple the No. 2 occupant on cable, Freeform’s Pretty Little Liars, which at just over 25M total actions is particularly impressive because this social pioneer does not return for its final 10 episodes until April 18th.
 The most recent installment in the current seventh season aired on August 30, 2016.

-With the two-hour series finale of Pretty Little Liars slated for June 20th, much of the social activity at present is centered on the early farewell posts, speculation about the unsolved mysteries (using hashtags #PLLMemoryLane, #PLLTheory and #PLLEndgame), and the YouTube trailer for the remaining episodes of this final season.
+With the two-hour series finale of Pretty Little Liars slated for June 20th, much of the social activity at present is centered on the early farewell posts, speculation about the unsolved mysteries (using hashtags #PLLMemoryLane, #PLLTheory and #PLLEndgame), and the trailer for the remaining episodes of this final season.

 "I think our most loyal fans from the beginning are going to be very, very satisfied with the finale, ” said Troian Bellisario in a recent interview , who plays Spencer and directed an upcoming episode of the drama.